react-alpha-beta/alphabeta/README.md

 ## Overiew and Basic Usage

 The AlphaBeta component is a React component that "wraps" two other components.
-These two "wrapped" components are passed as `ComponentA` and `ComponentB`, and they represent the two varients you're testing.
-Each user that encounters the AlphaBeta component will see one of the two varients, and the AlphaBeta component will report back to your server (i) which variant was displayed and (ii) if a success event occured.
+These two "wrapped" components are passed as `ComponentA` and `ComponentB`, and they represent the two variants you're testing.
+Each user that encounters the AlphaBeta component will see one of the two variants, and the AlphaBeta component will report back to your server (i) which variant was displayed and (ii) if a success event occured.

 In additon to your `ComponentA` and `ComponentB` variants, you'll also pass `experimentParams` to each of your AlphaBeta components. `experimentParams` is an object containing the keys `id` and `testCohortSize`.